PerniShoes/My_Engine_Prototype/README.md

 # My-engine-prototype
 Working on a game engine, while learning SDL2.
-Afterwards, I will be mainly working on improving the engine, then making a bigger game.
+After finishing Pong remake, I will be mainly working on improving the engine, then making a bigger game.
 (hopefuly finding a C++ job in the meantime :D)

 ### Main goals: